Juju (software): Charm Store

 The Juju Charm Store launched on April 3, 2012.
-The Charm Store regularly tests charms to notify charm authors when code breaks in addition to ensuring that Juju users have access to the latest versions of charms.
+The Charm Store regularly tests charms to notify charm authors when code breaks, in addition to ensuring that Juju users have access to the latest versions of charms.

 Supported platforms

-Juju is available on Ubuntu server, with agents available for Ubuntu, CentOS and Microsoft Windows.
+Juju is available on the Ubuntu Server, with agents available for Ubuntu, CentOS, and Microsoft Windows.
 Support for both CentOS and Windows has been contributed by Cloudbase Solutions.